swieeft/Unsplash-iOS/README.md

 1. Go to the link **[Unsplash Developers](https://unsplash.com/developers)**

-2. SignIn or Register as a developer
+2. Sign In or Register as a developer

 3. Go to **Your apps** menu

 4. Register a new application

-5. Go to the Keys item of the registered app
+5. Go to the **Keys** item of the registered app

 6. Copy Access Key